superslacker87/cbz-merger/README.md

 * Pre-requisites
 You'll need:
-+ Python3
++ Python3.12 (It does not work on the latest version of Python at the time of publishing, Python 3.14)
 + pip
 + Your CBZ files should have ordered alphabetically.
 (This should be de default if you download in bulk your mangas, because they should come sorted in some way so that you can easily read each chapter in order)

-I'm using Python 3.9.5, so if you got any problems, try to use at least this version.

 Get the latest version in your favorite Linux flavor.
 (Snipets taken from [[https://www.csestack.org/install-python-on-linux/][CSEstack]] and [[https://linuxconfig.org/install-pip-on-linux/][linuxconfig]])